AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-appoint-a-fss.md

-<p class="intro">A Food Safety Supervisor (FSS) is a staff member certified to advise on safe food handling and storage practices.
+<p class="intro">A FSS is a staff member certified to advise on proper handling and storage practices to reduce the risk of food poisoning and contamination.

-In NSW, food reatil businesses are required by law to appoint a trained FSS and you can appoint yourself as your business’s FSS.
+NSW businesses are legally required appoint a trained Food Safety Supervisor.
+You can appoint yourself as your business’s Food Safety Supervisor.
 </p>

-## Food Safety Supervisor Certificate
+## Food Safety Supervisor (FSS) Certificate

-The Food Safety Supervisor Certificate (FSS Certificate) is issued by a state or territory food authority approved Registered Training Organisation (RTO).
-The RTO can issue the the FFS Certificate only after a FSS has completed the required training.
+The FSS certificate is issued by a Registered Training Organisation (RTO) recognised by the state or territory food authority after the appointed Food Safety Supervisor has completed training.

 A FSS certificate states that the person it is issued to is qualified to be a Food Safety Supervisor and it is valid for five years from the date of issue.